 - Only Sane Man: Tina repeatedly tries to reason with Louise and Gene that it makes more sense to make their gifts instead of wasting time they could be spending on that to search for gifts that were already made and passing them off as their own.

-- Shout-Out: Bob's burger of the day is "The Sous-Vide and the Banshees" burger.
+- Bob's first burger of the day is "The Sous-Vide and the Banshees" burger.
+The last burger of the day seen is "The We Bought a Zucchini" Burger.

 - The Thing That Would Not Leave: Teddy makes himself a little too at home while he fixes broken cell phones.